supershushu/machine_learning/README.md

-# Machine learning Project
+Machine Learning project
-# This is a test project
+-- time: May, 2022
-# Date: July, 2021
+-- New update